NET-User-Group-Rheintal/StopLightElements/README.md

 [Stoplight Elements](https://stoplight.io/open-source/elements) is an Alternative to Swagger.

-This documentation explains how to integratie into a ASP.NET Core Web Api
+This documentation explains how to integrate into an ASP.NET Core Web Api

 ## Links
 * [Github](https://github.com/stoplightio/elements)